Corporate Responsibility

 Environmental

-Reducing our business’s impact on energy, carbon, water, and waste is critical to ETL.
-We are increasingly integrating environmental responsibility into our activities, from daily operations and processes to long-term business planning and investments.
+Reducing the energy, carbon and waste impact of our business is of critical importance to ETL.
+We are increasingly integrating environmental responsibility into our activities, from daily operations and processes through to long term business planning and investment.
+This is underpinned by our new Circular Economy Framework, launched in January 2025.

-We aim to reduce our environmental impact across the full life cycle of our products and services by engaging with suppliers; to propagate environmental responsibility throughout our supply chain.
+We aim to reduce our environmental impact across the full life cycle of our products and services by engagement with suppliers; to propagate environmental responsibility throughout our supply chain.

 Commitment to Net Zero

 ETL’s Carbon Reduction Roadmap aims to reduce emissions year-on-year in line with NET Zero reduction targets.
-Our updated roadmap states a Net Zero target date of 2050 and a target of a 70% reduction in CO2e emissions by 2033 (from the baseline position)
+Our roadmap states a Net Zero target date of 2050 and a target of a 70% reduction in CO2e emissions by 2033 (from the baseline position).
+This target has been set using Science-Based Targets Initiative (SBTi) guidance.

 Energy Monitoring